seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Enter PANDARUS*

 **CRESSIDA**
-Hector’s a gallant man.
+Hector's a gallant man.

 **ALEXANDER**
 As may be in the world, lady.

 **PANDARUS**
-What’s that? what’s that?
+What's that? what's that?

 **CRESSIDA**
 Good morrow, uncle Pandarus.